Sachin-D-N/Amazon_Food_Reviews/README.md

 One of the best and most used supervised learning methods are tree-based algorithms.
 They empower predictive modeling with higher accuracy, better stability, and provide ease of interpretation.
 Unlike linear modeling techniques, they map non-linear relationships quite well.
 Methods like decision trees, random forest, gradient boosting are being popularly used in all kinds of data science problems.
 Hence, for every analyst, it’s important to learn these algorithms and apply them at the time of modeling.

-To Know detailed information about Decision Tree and implementation  please visit my medium blog link here https://medium.com/analytics-vidhya/decision-tree-with-amazon-food-reviews-5639a7b70cef
+To Know detailed information about Decision Tree and implementation  please visit my [Medium blog](https://medium.com/analytics-vidhya/decision-tree-with-amazon-food-reviews-5639a7b70cef)

 After applying Decision Tree  algorithm to Amazon_food_reviews data set we make below conclusions.